-Student Activities Fee Waiver
+Technology Fee Waiver

-Students have the right to decline to pay the Student Activities Fee by completing a "Student Activities Fee Waiver" form and submitting it to the Office of Admissions and Records within two weeks of the start of instruction for the term.
-The form may be downloaded at http://www.marin.edu/admissions/.
+Students have the right to decline to pay the Student Activities Fee by completing a "Student Activities Fee Waiver" form and submitting it to the Cashiering Services Office within two weeks of the start of instruction for the term.
+The form may be downloaded at marin.edu/fiscal/forms.html.